will-thompson-k/deeplearning-nlp-models/notebooks/transformer/README.md

 In this plot you can see the different wave functions along the sequence length.

-These fixed positional encodings are added to word embeddings of the same dimension such that these tensors capture both relative _semantic_ (note: this is open to interpretation. neural nets do better with dense representations) and _positional_ relationships between words.
+These fixed positional encodings are added to word embeddings of the same dimension such that these tensors capture both relative _semantic_ (note: this is open to interpretation) and _positional_ relationships between words.
 These representations are then passed down stream into the encoder and decoder stacks.

+Note that the parameters in this layer are fixed.

 ### Attention (Self and Encoder-Decoder Attention)

-The positional embeddings described above are then passed to the encoder-decoder stacks where the attention mechanism is used to identify the contextual relationship between words.
-Attention can be thought of a mechanism that scales values along the input sequence by values computing using "query" and "key" pairs.
-While attention mechanisms are an active area of research, the authors used a scaled dot-product attention calculation.
+The positional embeddings described above are then passed to the encoder-decoder stacks where the attention mechanism is used to identify the inter-relationship between words in the translation task.
+Note that attention mechanisms are an active area of research and that the authors used a scaled dot-product attention calculation.

 As the model trains these parameters, this mechanism emphasizes the importance of different terms in learning the context within a sequence as well as across the source and target